 My Background in photography …

-I am a photographer based near Preston in the North West of England.
+I am a photographer based near Chorley in the North West of England.
 I specialise in black and white and colour fine art landscape photography – using (mostly) digital techniques and (occasionally) traditional methods (film).
 Most of my images have been made in the north of England (Yorkshire and the Lake District), Scotland and around my immediate locality.

 One day I hope to achieve the next distinction up – the Associateship – and I hope to be making some progress towards this in the coming months.